zelix888/monfit_site/content/en/villages/cellamonte.md

 1. **The historic centre**: Cella Monte is a medieval village with narrow, picturesque streets that still retains its ancient charm.
 The stone houses, craft workshops and quiet atmosphere make it a fascinating place to visit.

-2. **The parish church of Saints Quirico and Giulietta**: situated atop a lush green hill, it boasts an impressive façade, a true architectural jewel which opens with a portal adorned by a stone arch surmounted by a lunette.
+2. **The parish church of Saints Quirico and Giulitta**: situated atop a lush green hill, it boasts an impressive façade, a true architectural jewel which opens with a portal adorned by a stone arch surmounted by a lunette.

 3. **Palazzo Volta**: originally a parish house, it now houses the **Ecomuseo della Pietra da Cantoni**,  an enchanting place where history and art come together in a perfect harmony.